-Florida Sea Grant’s programs related to sea-level rise focus on helping coastal communities prepare for the adverse effects that are occurring now and might become worse in the future.
-This page provides links to useful resources for coastal businesses and communities that desire professional assistance in planning for how to deal with various impacts of sea-level rise.
+Florida Sea Grant’s programs on sea-level rise focus on helping coastal communities address current impacts of sea-level rise (SLR) and increased flooding as well as planning for increased adverse impacts in the future.
+This page provides links to useful resources for coastal communities seeking assistance in understanding SLR impacts, future SLR projections, and planning for how to deal with various impacts of sea-level rise.

 Frequently Asked Questions

 A: Using the sea level in 2000 as a reference point, and based on information from the Southeast Florida